pcingola/SnpEff/src/docs/snpeff/inputoutput.md

     When the variant hits a RARE_AMINO_ACID mark, it is likely that the 'old_AA/new_AA' field will be incorrect.
 This may happen because the amino acid is not predictable using a codon table.

-### Details about Protein interaction effects
+### Details about Protein interaction annotaitons

 Protein interactions are calculated from [PDB](http://www.rcsb.org/) or [AlphaFold](https://alphafold.ebi.ac.uk/download).
 There are two main types of interactions:

-* **protein_protein_contact:** These are "protein-protein" interaction loci.
+* `protein_protein_contact:` These are "protein-protein" interaction loci.
 They are calculated from PDB's co-crystalized structures by inferring pairs of amino acids in different proteins that have atoms closer than 3 Angstrom from each other.
-* **structural_interaction_variant:** These are "within protein" interaction loci, which are likely to be supporting the protein structure.
+* `structural_interaction_variant:` These are "within protein" interaction loci, which are likely to be supporting the protein structure.
   They are calculated from single protein PDB entries, by selecting amino acids that are:
   a) atom within 3 Angstrom of each other; and b) are far away in the AA sequence (over 20 AA distance).
   The assumption is that, since they are very close in distance, they must be "interacting" and thus important for protein structure.